ETdoFresh/Blog/content/post/import/2018-04-07-replace-windows-laptop-with-ipad-pro-2-part-2.md

 {{< image src="/wp-content/uploads/2018/04/3C7D9153-12D2-4A66-8FC5-AD4182648C14.jpeg" width="100%" >}}

 This device is nice, very nice!
 Super quick and super smooth.
-If I was solely an artist, I’d say screw everything else for pen/stylus input&#8230; this is the tool I always wanted.
+If I was solely an artist, I’d say screw everything else for pen/stylus input... this is the tool I always wanted.

 However, I’m mostly a programmer/coder these days, and I haven’t found that same sweet spot.
 I remoted into my computer and saw the tools I am used to.
 However, I don’t think remoting to other devices is where this device will accel or what this device is made for.
 I can see a big oppurtunity for some kind of hybrid device/cloud ide where you write the code in a nice iOS app, and it compiles and runs in the cloud.
 Such would be a killer app for iPads/Androids and I think it can make a lot of money.
 Something to ponder I guess.